Advantech-EdgeSync-Containers/ACC-L2-02-Edge-AI-enabled-Container/README.md

 2. **Mixed Precision**: Some operations may fall back to FP32 even in FP16 mode.
 3. **Display Acceleration**: X11 forwarding performance may be limited.
 4. **ONNX Runtime GPU Support**: For optimal performance, convert ONNX models to TensorRT engines.

+## License

+GNU General Public License v3.0

+Copyright © 2025 Advantech Corporation.
+All rights reserved.
+This software is provided by Advantech Corporation "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose, are disclaimed.

+For complete license details, see [LICENSE](LICENSE) for complete terms.

 ## Support